UBC-Snowbots/Snowflake/README.md

 # IGVC-2017
-UBC Snowbots repo for the 2017 intelligent ground vehicle competition
+UBC Snowbots Repository for the 2017 Intelligent Ground Vehicle Competition.

-## Setup
+## Installation and Setup

 You will be downloading an Ubuntu ISO and multiple ROS packages with their respective dependencies.
 It is highly recommended that you have access to high speed internet while doing this entire setup;